ysu-hust/ysu-hust.github.io/_pages/about.md

 {% include base_path %}

-I am a 6th year Ph.D. student in Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology, Majors in Computer Architecture, advised by Prof. Dan Feng.
+I am a Ph.D. student in Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology, Majors in Computer Architecture, advised by Prof. Dan Feng.
 Before that, I received the B.E. degree in computer science and technology from Huazhong University of Science and Technology in 2012.
 My research interests include Cloud Storage Systems and Big Data Processing Systems.
+I have published papers on performance optimization of such systems in major conferences and journals, including ICDCS, ICPP, JPDC, FGCS.

 <!-- My CV is available in PDF format here (last updated on April 2017). -->

 Education
 ======
 * B.S. in School of Computer Science and Technology, Huazhong University of Science and Technology, 2012
-* Ph.D in Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology, 2018 (expected)
+* Ph.D in Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology, 2019 (expected)

 Publications
 ======